vmullet/AniList_Wordpress_Plugin/README.md

 The project contains the following folders :

-- cache : Folder containing files related to the cacheSystem

 - managers : Folder containing manager classes which are generic php singleton (Some can be reused easily in other plugins)

 - menu : Folder containing files related to the settings page (functions to register/display the plugin menu in the settings page)